 "Which language?"
 I (as the ASL instructor) asked to help deconstruct the student's mindset.
 Previously I taught ASL students, "I'm learning ASL."

 The student replied, "sign language," I nodded, "which language?"
 The student, looking puzzled, repeated it.
 Irrestistibly, I repeated, "which language?"
-She/he, looking somehow more confused or sometimes frustrated, "sign language?".
+She/he, looking somehow more confused, "sign language?".
 Generously, I repeated, "which sign language?"
 If a student doesn't get it, usually their classmate helps reply, "ASL."
-Often, the student's light bulbs in their eyes flashed.
+Often, the student's little light bulbs flashed in their eyes.

-So, yes, just like spoken languages, there are differnet signed languages around the world.
+So, yes, just like spoken languages, there are different signed languages around the world.
 It's not universal.

 Most of the time, if not virtually all the time, hearing people accept this fact and move on.
 Fantastic.

-But, worse, a few hearing people would find this fact a sore disappointment.
+But, worse, occasionally a few hearing persons would find this fact a sore disappointment.
 "Would it be nice if sign language is universal?
 So that everyone around the world can communicate with each other.
 Wouldn't it be fabulous?"

-Again, which (signed) language?
 Wouldn't it be nice if English is universal?
-No.
+No...

-Language is culture interwined with history, traditions, beliefs, values, heritages, politics, etc. Language is identity.
+Language is culturally interwined with history, tradition, belief, values, heritage, politics, etc. Language is identity.

 We, Deaf ASL-speaking people, value signed languages of their own countries.
-Languages, cultures, and universal respect are a beautiful and exciting experience.
+Multiple languages and cultures around world along with a universal respect are a beautiful experience.

-Takeaway: Make a habit of specifying a (signed) language.
-Use the term (e.g. Auslan, French Sign Language, German Sign Language, etc) instead of "sign language".
+Specify a (signed) language, especially if you specify a spoken language along with it.
+Use the term (e.g. Auslan, French Sign Language, German Sign Language, etc) instead of "sign language" where appropriate.